chivicoko/lendsqr-fe-test/PROJECT_DOCUMENTATION.md

   # Project Documentation

   ## Overview
-  This is Users management dashboard task
+  This is Users management dashboard task.
+Using a horizontally scrollable table of users, I made sure it's easy to use in all devices.

   ## Technology Stack